Technical information regarding the data and graphics on the U.S. Geological Survey National Water-Quality Assessment annual reporting Web site

 Benchmark summary graphs

 In addition to the two primary summary graphs, four additional bar graphs provide additional information about (1) the percentage of samples and (2) the number of pesticide compounds with human-health or aquatic-life benchmark exceedances (if any) at each site.
-A description of how environmental concentrations were compared to the benchmarks is provided in Tables 5 and 6.
+A description of how environmental concentrations were compared to the benchmarks is provided below.

 Bars for three time periods are shown on each graph: